 Remote work IS our business model.
 As a company that specializes in and promotes flexible work options, our own remote workforce is showing that we walk the talk.
-We are proof that virtual companies do work and can be successful.
+FlexJobs is proof that virtual companies do work and can be successful.

-On a more micro level, it’s the foundation of our culture.
+On a more micro level, remote work is the foundation of our culture.
 It’s humbling to see where and why team members really need to utilize that flexibility.
 We’ve seen people work from hospital rooms while a family member recovers from major surgery and from hotel rooms while searching for a loved one who has disappeared.
 We’ve had a director working from bed as she recovered from a mastectomy and reconstructive surgery.
 Each of those people were able to take time off.
 The ability to keep working actually helped them get through difficult times and situations.
-A culture based on the understanding that life happens speaks volumes about how we value our people.
+At the same time, remote work also allows our team to create schedules that fit more wholly into their day to day lives, whether that means having the flexibility to attend kids’ school and sports events, walking their dog during a coffee break, or taking a mid-day hike during lunch.
+Our culture is based on the understanding that life happens.
+That speaks volumes about how we value our people.

 Remote work has become an essential part of our culture.
 Our goal as a company is to “change lives through inspired software,” and I can’t imagine us working toward this goal now without our fantastic team.
 Because of remote work, we’ve been able to attract hard-working Formstackers around the globe who believe in our mission and have a blast while accomplishing great things.
 We’ve created a structure of communication and transparency so that we all feel connected no matter where we’re located.
 It’s been amazing to see us celebrate big wins together.